Hezbollah fires scores of missiles at Zionist regime's positions

 The Lebanese Resistance movement has been conducting regular attacks since early October against the Israeli regime’s military position in retaliation for the occupying regime’s offensives against Gaza and southern Lebanon.

-Israel waged its brutal war on besieged Gaza on October 7 after Hamas carried out an unprecedented operation against the occupying regime in retaliation for its intensified atrocities against the Palestinian people.
+Israel waged its brutal war on besieged Gaza on October 7 after Hamas carried out an unprecedented operation against the occupying entity in retaliation for its intensified atrocities against the Palestinian people.

 3266**2050